 In the former, Apollo’s connection to prophecy is clear.
 Being the home of the coveted Oracle of Delphi, the city was famous.
 Pythia — the first in a long line of Delphic oracles and a high priestess at the Temple of Apollo — claimed that the God of Light and Truth would speak through her.
 In this manner, the Oracle would give a select few insights into the future and advice on resolving a present conflict.

 Meanwhile, in Miletus, Apollo reigned from the sanctuary of Didyma.
 Although research is still being conducted, a temple of Artemis had been unearthed as recently as 2013, and inscriptions indicate popular worship of Hecate, a cousin of the divine twins and the goddess of magic.
 Miletus itself shares a name with its mythical founder, Miletus, the son of Apollo and the nymph Areia.

 As the story goes, Areia laid her newborn in a collection of greenbriar (also known as smilax), and upon coming across the child, Areia’s father, Cleochus, named him after the plant.

 READ MORE: Apollo: The Greek God of Music and the Sun

 Of all the Greek gods and goddesses, Hera is noted to be a formidable foe.
 Time and time again, she proves herself to be a very jealous partner, going to great lengths to kill Zeus’ illegitimate children and torment the women with whom he had affairs.

-Now, Argos may sound familiar to those who are knowledgeable with the heroic epics The Iliad and The Odyssey.
-The two Homeric poems revolve around the events that lead up to and immediately follow the bloody Trojan War.
+Now, Argos may sound familiar to those who are knowledgeable about the heroic epics The Iliad and The Odyssey.
+The two Homeric poems revolve around the events that lead up to and immediately following the bloody Trojan War.